MariusEng/MMM-Netatmo/README.md

 		clientId: '', // your app id
 		clientSecret: '', // your app secret
 		refreshToken: '', // your generated refresh token
+		deviceNumber: 0 // In case you have several Netatmo devices in your "home".
 		location: "germany/berlin",  //for AirQuality
 		updateIntervalAirQuality: 600, // in secondes = every 30 minutes
 		updatesIntervalDisplay: 60, //refresh internal